Psalms For Life

 Praise YHWH!

-This psalm begins the book’s concluding five-psalm crescendo of praise, listing a whole array of things to thank God for.
-No sooner does the psalmist* commit to always praising God than she warns against our perennial temptation to rely on the most powerful people around us.
-Their help often seems so much more real and tangible than God’s.
-So we’re tempted to rely on them for success—even when doing so involves us in their oppression of the vulnerable.
+This psalm begins the Psalter’s concluding five-psalm crescendo of praise, listing a whole array of things to thank God for.
+No sooner does the psalmist commit to always praising God than she warns against our perennial temptation to rely on the most powerful people around us.* Their help usually seems so much more real and tangible than God’s.
+So we’re tempted to rely on them for success, even when doing so involves us in their oppression of the vulnerable.
 But such people’s power is short-lived while those who trust in Jacob’s God are forever blessed, regardless of the odds they now face.
 Because—and this is the key point—YHWH remains faithful forever.[1]

 YHWH is faithful as both creator and redeemer.
-He acts on behalf of the oppressed, the hungry, the prisoners, the blind, those weighed down beneath life’s burdens—aliens, orphans, widows.
-He has a special bond with those who seek to please him also, who actively care for those he cares for.
+He acts on behalf of all those weighed down beneath life’s burdens: the oppressed, the hungry, the prisoners, the blind, aliens, orphans, widows.
+He has a special bond with those who seek to please him also, who actively care for the people and things he cares about.
 And he actively opposes oppressors, whose self-seeking hurts those he loves.

-Because Zion’s God will reign forever, his values—not those of this world’s powerful people—are the order of the day.
-Though our world is far from just now, our Creator-redeemer is determined to make it a place where all will flourish, regardless of their race, skin color, or any other supposed defects.
+Because Zion’s God will reign forever, his values—not those of the world’s powerful people—are the order of the day.
+Though our world is far from just now, our Creator-redeemer is determined to make it a place where all will flourish, regardless of their race, skin color, or any other supposed “defects.”
 Hearing this, how can we help but break out into joyful songs of praise?

 Jesus, you freed captives, fed the hungry, gave sight to the blind, and lifted up those bent low.
-You died and rose again to ensure—against all odds—that your values will prevail on earth and your kingdom never end.
+You died and rose again to ensure that your values would prevail on earth and your kingdom never end.
 Thank you, Lord, that you remain faithful forever.
 Amen.

 During your free moments today, meditate on these words: